Go to content

 Tip: combine aesthetics and performance right from the design stage

-Rather than adding acoustic solutions as a last resort, integrate them into the design of your room as early as possible.
-For example, opting for elegant, certified soundproof curtains, like those from Nokomis, allows you to combine visual harmony and sound efficiency without compromise.
-This avoids cumbersome and inconsistent installations, while meeting the expectations of an interior that's as soothing as it is stylish.
+Rather than adding acoustic solutions as a last resort, integrate them into your room design from the outset.
+For example, opting for stylish, certified soundproof curtains, such as those from Nokomis, allows you to combine visual harmony and sound efficiency without compromise.
+This avoids heavy and inconsistent installations, while meeting the expectations of an interior that is as peaceful as it is stylish.

 For those who also want to preserve natural light while treating the space, noise-reducing curtains or acoustic sheers offer an elegant alternative.
 Their strategic placement in front of a bay window or to separate two areas optimizes both sound and visual comfort.
 The trick is to treat sound without enclosing the room.